-- Claims against executors for breach of their duties
+- Claim against executors for breach of their duties

 - Trust disputes